sinbad/SUQS/docs/Quests.md

 quests that can be accepted at once, or how many objectives / tasks make up those quests.

+## Quest Completion

+Quests are considered complete when there are no more incomplete Objectives outstanding, based on the [branches](Branching.md) which are enabled.

-Furthermore, quests can depend on each other, so that later quests can be automatically accepted when others succeed or fail.
+Quests can depend on each other, so that later quests can be automatically accepted when others succeed (or fail).

+## Quest Failure

+A quest fails if any active objective fails.
+Objectives are made up of [Tasks](Tasks.md) which can add nuance to what is actually considered an Objective failure.

 ## Defining the Quest Library